Cathalinaheart/AO3-Tone-Marks/README.md

 ## Supported Fandoms
 ##### Tone Marks
-MDZS, TGCF, Guardian, NiF, Word of Honor, King's Avatar.
+MDZS, TGCF, SVSSS, Guardian, NiF, Word of Honor, King's Avatar.

 More are in progress.

 ##### Pronunciation Guide on Page
-MDZS
+MDZS, Guardian, NiF

 Audio guide support is currently in progress.
 Not every word has audio at this point that can be linked.